joshng/upstart-project/upstart/README.md

 which may be useful for some scenarios.

-The `upstart-app` artifact comes with a predefined [`upstart-env-registry.conf`](./upstart-app/src/main/resources/upstart-env-registry.conf), ready to support the `DEV` environment (development-mode), as follows:
+The `upstart-app` artifact comes with a predefined [`upstart-env-registry.conf`](./upstart-app/src/main/resources/upstart-env-registry.conf), ready to support the `local-dev` environment (development-mode), as follows:

 ```
 upstart.application.environments {